Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: : Deep Learning to Find Rewrite Rule Sequences

 \subsection{Transformer Model}

 The transformer sequence-to-sequence model is meant to learn mappings between two sequences, typically of words \cite{sutskever2014sequence}.
 It is widely used in automated translation \cite{wu2016google} and text summarization \cite{nallapati2016abstractive}.
-Sequence-to-sequence models consists of two parts, an encoder and a decoder.
+Sequence-to-sequence models consist of two parts, an encoder and a decoder.
 The encoder maps the input sequence $X = (x_{0},x_{1},...,x_{n})$ to an intermediate continuous representation $H = (h_{0},h_{1},...,h_{n})$, also known as an embedding.
 Then, given $H$, the decoder generates the output sequence $Z = (z_{0}, z_{1},...,z_{m})$.
 The size of the input and output sequences, $n$ and $m$, can be different; and the languages for $X$ and $Z$ can also use different vocabularies.
 A sequence-to-sequence model is optimized on a training dataset to maximize the conditional probability of $p(Z \mid X)$, which is equivalent to:

 For \DLTOOL, we introduce the input and output languages for $X$ and $Z$ in Section~\ref{sec:background}.
 Subfigures~\ref{fig:EquivExample}(c) and~\ref{fig:EquivExample}(f) are examples of such inputs.
 The output language for $Z$ is illustrated in subfigure~\ref{fig:EquivExample}(g).
 For input to the transformer, we add a special token \texttt{Y} to separate the 2 programs, with ProgA being input before ProgB.
-The input and output languages are fully detailed in our GitHub repository \cite{KommruschS4Eq21}.

 In \DLTOOL , the transformer model we use is shown in Figure~\ref{fig:Transformer}.
 The yellow boxes represent the model's learned interpretation for the tokens in the input and output.
 Tokens such as '*s' and '=' in the input language or 'stm3' and 'Commute' in the output language have learned embeddings used by the transformer model.
 The model accomplishes context-dependent interpretation with multiple attention layers which learn a complex representation for a program node by learning which other nodes should be ``attended to'' while creating the higher level representation.